If you’re renovating a bathroom for your children, keep these bathroom safety ideas in mind.

 Now you can even find faucets with LED lights that show whether the water is too hot.

 “You don’t want water being dispensed any higher than 120 degrees,” Delaware says.

-There are also faucets that sense if the temperature is too high and will slow the flow to a trickle to prevent scalding if the water is too hot
+There are also faucets slow the flow to a trickle to prevent scalding if the water is too hot

 3. Choose non-slip materials